ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 ### The Resource Agent Directory

-Resource agents are executable files that must be made available beneath a common location on a host's file system, referred to as the _resource agent directory_.
+Resource agents are executable files that must be made available beneath a location on a host's file system, referred to as the _resource agent directory_.

 In the 1.0 version of this standard, the only acceptable location of this directory was `/usr/ocf/resource.d`.
 However, in practice, installations typically used the nonconforming location `/usr/lib/ocf/resource.d`.

-For strict compatibility with the standard, resource agents should be installed in the 1.0 location, and resource managers should look for agents there.
+For strict backward compatibility with the 1.0 standard, RAs should be available in the 1.0 location, and RMs should look for agents there.

-For widest compatibility, resource agents and resource managers should allow the installer to choose the location of the directory, which should have a reasonable default, and should be identical for all resource agents and resource managers installed on a particular host.
-Resource managers may also choose to search multiple locations.
+For widest compatibility, RAs should allow the installer to choose the location of the directory, and RMs should provide an installation or configuration option to specify the directory (and may optionally support multiple directories) to be searched, with a reasonable default.

 ### The Resource Agent Directory Tree